olaolatunbos/Noteworthy/README.md

 ## Architecture
 - Riverpod App Architecture with the Controller-Service-Repository Pattern
-- Firebase (authenticaio, database and cloud functions)
+- Firebase (authentication, database and cloud functions)